DandDsRTT/rtt-library/tuning/README.md

 * `graphTuningDamage`
 * `generatorsTuningMapFromTAndTuningMap`

+This file relies on the modules in `main.m` and also `commasAndMapping.m`.
+You will need to add those files to scope, and then you will be able to use this one.

-It is based on material from the following articles:
+This article is based on material from the following articles:

 * [Dave Keenan & Douglas Blumeyer's guide to RTT: tuning fundamentals](https://en.xen.wiki/w/Dave_Keenan_&_Douglas_Blumeyer's_guide_to_RTT:_tuning_fundamentals)
 * [Dave Keenan & Douglas Blumeyer's guide to RTT: tuning computation](https://en.xen.wiki/w/Dave_Keenan_&_Douglas_Blumeyer's_guide_to_RTT:_tuning_computation)